 Manipulatives are a great tool for teaching homeschool math, especially when your goal is helping your child understand math.
 I’ve developed quite a collection over the years, but there’s only one manipulative that gets used daily in my homeschool: the AL Abacus.
-(If your budget is tight, make sure to read all the way to the end for a $2 abacus app option that you can get today!)

 What is the AL Abacus?

 The abacus is deceptively simple.
 It’s just ten rows of ten beads each, with alternating colors to emphasize groups of five.
 To enter a number on the abacus, you just slide over the correct number of beads.

 When you flip it to the back, the wires are labeled 1000, 100, 10, and 1 so that you can use it to represent 4-digit numbers.